 About

-The Foundation’s aim is to promote the education (including social and physical training) of young people between the ages of 11-24 years.
+The Foundation’s aim is to promote the education (including social and physical training) of young people between the ages of 11 and 24 years old.

 Where does the grant